Sharon Nesmith

+Early life and education

-Nesmith is from Northumberland.
+Nesmith was born in June 1970, and is from Northumberland.
 Her father was an officer in the Royal Naval Reserve, and her brother served in the British Army for 16 years.
 She studied biological sciences at the University of Edinburgh.
 She was sponsored through university by the British Army, having been awarded a university cadetship.

-Nesmith's husband, Walker, works as a tree surgeon.
-She has two sons.

 Military career

-On 4 September 1988, Nesmith was commissioned in the Women's Royal Army Corps of the British Army as a second lieutenant (on probation) as part of her university cadetship.
-Following university and Sandhurst, she joined the Royal Corps of Signals in 1992.
-She has served in the Balkans, Iraq and Latvia.
+Nesmith was commissioned in the Women's Royal Army Corps of the British Army as a second lieutenant (on probation) on 4 September 1988 as part of her university cadetship.
+Following university and Sandhurst, she was commissioned a second lieutenant in the Royal Corps of Signals on 11 July 1991, with seniority in that rank from 5 August 1989.
+She was promoted to lieutenant on 5 August 1991.
+She served in the Balkans, Iraq and Latvia.
+She was promoted to captain on 1 April 1995, to major on 30 September 2000, and to lieutenant colonel on 30 June 2008.
 She was promoted to colonel on 30 June 2012.

 In August 2014, Nesmith became the first woman to command a British Army brigade when she was chosen to command the 1st Signal Brigade.
 She was promoted to brigadier on 30 June 2015.
 Her role was formally announced by Secretary of State for Defence Michael Fallon in September 2015, almost a year after she started in the role.
-The brigade consists of between 1,500 and 5,000 troops.
+The brigade consisted of between 1,500 and 5,000 troops.
 This was the highest role ever taken by a woman in the British Army.

-On 1 November 2018, she was appointed Colonel Commandant of the Corps of Royal Electrical and Mechanical Engineers.
-She was awarded the Medal for Long Service and Good Conduct with one clasp, recognising 25 years of service in the British Army.
+Nesmith was a Colonel Commandant of the Corps of Royal Electrical and Mechanical Engineers from 1 November 2018 to 1 November 2023.